nkakouros-original/taskcal/README.md

 # Taskcal

-A script to export your pending TaskWarrior tasks into icalendar files (.ics).
+A python script to export your pending TaskWarrior tasks into icalendar files (.ics).

 These can be imported to conventional calendaring applications.
-The script will create one ics file per TaskWarrior project, so that when you import the file to your calendar app, each project will have its own calendar.
-There is no support for the reverse (i.e. icalendar -> TaskWarrior) yet.
+The script will create one ics file per TaskWarrior project, so that when you import the files to your calendar app, each project will have its own calendar.
+There is no support for the reverse (i.e. icalendar -> TaskWarrior) yet, although it is in the backlog.

 TaskWarrior attributes that get exported currently: